Ninja cops of the Philippine drug war

-Ninja cops or narco cops is a term which was popularized during the Philippine drug war which started under President Rodrigo Duterte in 2016.
+Ninja cops, or narco cops, is a term that was popularized at the height of the Philippine drug war, which began during the presidency of Rodrigo Duterte in 2016.
 It refers to a label used to refer to police personnel who are alleged to be involved in the illegal drug trade themselves by reselling portion of the contraband seized in anti drug operations.

-In 2019, PNP Chief Oscar Albayalde became subject of controversy over allegedly protecting "ninja cops" involved in a operation in Mexico, Pampanga in 2013, a few years before the start of President Duterte's administration.
+In 2019, PNP Chief Oscar Albayalde became subject of controversy over allegedly protecting "ninja cops" involved in an operation in Mexico, Pampanga, in 2013, a few years before the start of President Duterte's administration.

 Background

-The "ninja cops" refers to the police officers who were accused of reselling ("recycling") the illegal drugs that they seized during the police operations or protecting people involved in the illegal drug trade.
+The "ninja cops" refers to the police officers who were accused of reselling ("recycling") illegal drugs seized during the police operations or of protecting people involved in the illegal drug trade.

-PNP Chief Oscar Albayalde was the center of the controversy who was accused of protecting the so-called "ninja cops" or the corrupt officials.
+PNP Chief Oscar Albayalde became the center of the controversy when he was accused of protecting the so-called "ninja cops" or corrupt officials.

 Cases

 2016 transfer of ninja cops to Mindanao

 In 2016, upon the assumption of office of Ronald dela Rosa as chief of the Philippine National Police he urged a group of police officers tagged as "Ninja" to surrender with 48 hours.
 The deadline lapsed which prompted dela Rosa to threaten them to be reassigned to Mindanao.
 This followed dela Rosa relieving 32 police personnel in Metro Manila an reassigning them to Caraga, Autonomous Region in Muslim Mindanao and the Zamboanga Peninsula.
 This was in response to intelligence reports that these officers could be ninja cops but they had no enough evidence to file cases against them at the time.

-Twelve would went into absent without official leave (AWOL) status in October 2022.
+Twelve went into absent without official leave (AWOL) status in October 2022.